-The first HIV/AIDS case was officially reported by the CDC a little more than forty years ago (NBC News).
+The first HIV/AIDS case was officially reported by the CDC more than 40 years ago (NBC News).
 Since then, there have been incredible advancements in HIV treatment options.
-Today, antiretroviral therapies can suppress the HIV virus enough to help HIV-positive people live with undetectable amounts of the virus.
+Today, antiretroviral therapies can suppress HIV enough to help HIV-positive people live with undetectable amounts of the virus.

 HIV prevention options have greatly expanded as well.
 Pre-Exposure Prophylaxis (PrEP) medication can reduce a person’s risk of contracting HIV through sex by 99% and their risk of contracting it through intravenous drug use by 74% (CDC).

-PrEP medication access is hardest for patients to access in the South, where 56% of Black Americans live (Pew Research).
-38% of Affordable Care Act Marketplace health plans in southern states require prior authorization before individuals receive PrEP, a rate significantly higher than anywhere else in the country (JAMA).
-Requiring prior authorization means treatment will only be covered by the insurance company if the company approves it before the treatment is prescribed (TikTok).
-This increases the burden on doctor’s offices and causes delays in treatment.
+PrEP medication access is hardest for patients in the South, where 56% of Black Americans live (Pew Research).
+Thirty-eight percent of Affordable Care Act Marketplace health plans in southern states require prior authorization before individuals receive PrEP, a rate significantly higher than anywhere else in the country (JAMA).
+Requiring prior authorization means the insurance company will only cover treatment if the company approves it before the treatment is prescribed (TikTok).
+This increases the burden on doctors’ offices and causes delays in treatment.
 “Prior authorizations have been cited by clinicians as being one of the biggest barriers for PrEP uptake,” according to Dr. Kathleen McManus, who researched the subject (UVA).
-90% of physicians stated prior authorizations delayed patient’s access to care and 75% stated they can lead patients to abandon treatments.
-(AMA).
+Ninety percent of physicians stated prior authorizations delayed patients’ access to care, and 75% said that can cause patients to abandon treatments (AMA).